aguarg/buscar_anidado/README.md

-Script with a function that allows to recursevely search for a specified key and return it as a value.
+Script with a function that allows to recursively search for a specified key and return it as a value.
 The function has two parameters:
 - diccionario: the dictionary to iterate through.
 - llave_buscada: the name of the key that holds the value we want to retrieve.